08:13:00 Computer Passwords

 - User accounts that have system-level privileges granted through group memberships or programs must have a unique user-id and password from all other users on that account.

 - User passwords will be automatically locked out after five attempts to login.
-Banner system allows only three attempts before locking out.
+Banner system allows only three (3) attempts before locking out.
 Users will need to enter a service request through the technology service request system.
-Each password reset due to the five failed login attempts or three failed login attempts (Banner) will be tracked to ensure security of the account.
-Each password reset due to the five failed login attempts or three failed login attempts (Banner) must be entered into the daily log by anyone resetting the password.
+Service tickets are found on the servicedesk ChattanoogaState.edu webpage.
+Each password reset due to the five (5) failed log-in attempts or three (3) failed log-in attempts (Banner) must be entered into the daily log by anyone resetting the password.
+Each password reset due to the five (5) failed log-in attempts or three (3) failed log-in attempts (Banner) must be entered into the daily log by anyone resetting the password.
 Password accounts not used for 365 days will be disabled and reviewed by Technology and appropriate supervisor for possible deletion.

 - Passwords must not be inserted into email messages or other forms of electronic communication, unless encrypted.
 The following requirements apply to end-user password management.